Swegbloo/Nemoh/doc/main.rst

 | ``meshfile``: contains all the mesh information with a format as shown in Table `1 <#tab:meshfile>`__.
 Lid panels (:math:`z=0`) of the structure may be included in this file to activate the irregular frequencies removal method.
 This mesh file may be generated by NEMOH **``mesh``** preprocessor or by an external mesh generator.
-  External mesh generators, *e.g.* the open-source software GMSH :raw-latex:`\cite{gmsh}`, may be used to generate mesh files but they must be adapted to the NEMOH format.
+  External mesh generators, *e.g.* the open-source software GMSH :cite:p:`GMSH`, may be used to generate mesh files but they must be adapted to the NEMOH format.
 A Matlab file for converting GMSH mesh file to the NEMOH format is provided in the dedicated repository.
 The Matlab file will be described in the next section.

 .. container:: center